-To the Shareholders and the Board of Directors of Amarc Resources Ltd.,
+To the Board of Directors and the Shareholders of Amarc Resources Ltd.,

-Opinion on the Consolidated Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying consolidated financial statements of Amarc Resources Ltd. ('the Company'), which comprise the consolidated statements of financial position as at March 31, 2023 and 2022 and the consolidated statements of (income) loss, comprehensive income (loss), changes in (deficiency) equity and cash flows for each of the years in the three year period ended March 31, 2023, and a summary of significant accounting policies and other explanatory information (collectively referred to as the 'consolidated financial statements').
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2023 and 2022 and its financial performance and its cash flows for each of the years in the three year period ended March 31, 2023, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying statements of financial position of Amarc Resources Ltd. ('the Company'), as of March 31, 2024 and 203, and the related statements of (income) loss, comprehensive income (loss), changes in equity and cash flows for each of the years in the three year period ended March 31, 2024, and the related notes (collectively referred to as the 'financial statements').
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2024 and 2023 and its financial performance and its cash flows for each of the years in the three year period ended March 31, 2024, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.